 Hardness as measured in this study is the relative resistance of the surface of samples to indentation by an indentor of specified dimension under a specified load.
-It is generally known that filler increases the hardness of a material.
-The hardness results as shown on TABLE 3 indicates that the higher the filler loading the better the hardness, irrespective of the particle size of the filler, This result is expected because as more filler gets into the rubber, the elasticity of the rubber chain is reduced resulting to a more rigid vulcanisate.
+It is generally known that fillers increase the hardness of a material.
+The hardness results as shown on TABLE (5) indicates that the higher the filler loading the better the hardness, irrespective of the particle size of the filler, except for that of sample filled with (30 pphr) which later show a decrease at 60pphr filler loading, this is because particle size did not play any major difference on the hardness of the material.
+This result is expected because as more filler gets into the rubber, the elasticity of the rubber chain is reduced resulting to a more rigid vulcanisate.

-Gavan defined abrasion as the unwanted progres-
+Gavan (1969), defined abrasion as the un-